 Garbage may refer to any of the following:

 1. Information with no significance and usually does not make sense.
 For example, garbage can be formed by pressing random keys on your keyboard.
 If an opened file appears as garbage, as shown in the image, it's encrypted or formatted for another program.
 For example, a .DOC file opened in Microsoft Word looks normal.
 However, if opened in a plain-text editor, like Notepad, it appears as garbage.

-3. Garbage is data that a software program stores in the computer RAM (memory) that is no longer needed by that program.
-This garbage data is often removed through a process called garbage collection to free up memory space.
+3. Garbage is data that software stores in the computer RAM (random-access memory) that no longer needed by that program.
+This garbage data is often removed through garbage collection to free up memory space.